 A community based not-for profit board continues to steer Fairley Leadership.
-The program is now in its twenty first year with 500 graduates.
+The program is now in its twenty second year with 525 graduates.
 The program provides an opportunity for people to develop leadership skills across the Goulburn Murray region and to explore the major issues facing the region and assist positive change.

 Fairley Leadership encourages the development of a vigorous network of community leaders by:

 ✓ Offering emerging leaders an intensive annual program that explores the major issues and opportunities for the Goulburn Murray region

 ✓ Providing an environment where emerging leaders from the business, government, cultural, community and agricultural sectors can develop links and understanding,